-301.3.5 USE OF FORCE TO SEIZE EVIDENCE
+300.3.5 USE OF FORCE TO SEIZE EVIDENCE

 In general, officers may use reasonable force to lawfully seize evidence and to prevent the destruction of evidence.
 However, officers are discouraged from using force solely to prevent a person from swallowing evidence or contraband.
-In the instance when force is used, officers shall not use any technique that restricts blood flow to the head, restricts respiration or which creates a reasonable likelihood that blood flow to the head or respiration would be restricted.
-Officers are encouraged to use techniques and methods taught by DSH for this specific purpose.
+In the instance when force is used, officersshall not use any technique that restricts blood flow to the head, restricts respiration or which creates a reasonable likelihood that blood flow to the head or respiration would be restricted.
+Officers are encouraged to use techniques and methods taught by the DSH for this specific purpose.

-301.3.6 OTHER NECK RESTRAINTS
+300.3.6 OTHER NECK RESTRAINTS

-The use of any neck restraint hold that restricts an individual's airway is prohibited.
+The use of any neck restraint hold that restricts a patient's airway is prohibited.

-301.3.7 OC SPRAY AND BATON USAGE
+300.3.7 OC SPRAY AND BATON USAGE

-OC spray and/or the baton may only be used in a situation that presents imminent physical harm to others.
+OC spray and/or the baton may only be used in a situation that presents imminent physical harm to staff or patients where TSI or containment measures cannot be attempted without a high risk of injury.

-301.4 DEADLY FORCE APPLICATIONS
+300.4 DEADLY FORCE APPLICATIONS

 If an objectively reasonable officer would consider it safe and feasible to do so under the totality of the circumstances, officers should evaluate the use of other reasonably available resources and techniques when determining whether to use deadly force.
-The use of deadly force is only justified in the following circumstances (Pen.
-Code § 835a):
+The use of deadly force is only justified in the following circumstances (Penal Code § 835a):